In this Article:

 Exodus

-In 1990, several Kimber employees left to start a company called Cooper Firearms of Montana.
-It was headed by former Kimber employee Dan Cooper.
-Co-founder Jack Warne next left in February of 1991 in order to start a new company, Warne Manufacturing Company which made a rifle scout mounting system that seems to have been very well-made, from what I can tell.
+In 1990, several Kimber employees departed to establish a new company named Cooper Firearms of Montana, led by former Kimber staff member Dan Cooper.
+Shortly after, in February 1991, co-founder Jack Warne left to create Warne Manufacturing Company.
+This new venture developed a rifle scout mounting system that, based on available information, appears to have been quite well-crafted.

 Kimber Of Oregon Is Re-Born

-Greg Warne tried to revive Kimber, but much of the tooling and machines needed had been discarded (they were found in a refuse area north of Portland) and were in pretty bad shape.
-Enter an angel of sorts: Nationwide Sports Distributors owner Les Edelman.
-With Edelman’s financial backing, he and Greg put together a new company called Kimber of Oregon.
-In yet another twist, Edelman forced Greg Warne out of the company after he had acquired a majority interest.
-It seems that the Warnes could not catch a break.
-Greg, after being separated from Kimber, moved to San Pedro, Costa Rica where he built custom handgun grips from local exotic hardwoods.
-He died in 2006.
-Meanwhile…
+Greg Warne attempted to revive Kimber, but much of the necessary tooling and machinery had been discarded (they were discovered in a dump north of Portland) and were in poor condition.
+Enter a benefactor: Les Edelman, owner of Nationwide Sports Distributors.
+With Edelman’s financial support, he and Greg established a new entity called Kimber of Oregon.
+However, in a surprising turn, Edelman forced Greg Warne out of the company after acquiring a majority stake.
+It appeared the Warnes were facing continuous setbacks.
+After his departure from Kimber, Greg moved to San Pedro, Costa Rica, where he crafted custom handgun grips from local exotic hardwoods.
+He passed away in 2006.
+MeanwhileU

 New York, New York…